Hot dog! The Wienermobile is back after short-lived name change

 Oscar Mayer was headquartered in the Wisconsin capital, Madison, for nearly 100 years before it moved to Chicago in 2015.
 The first Weinermobile was created in 1936, and it has gone through several iterations since then.

-Those who drive the Wienermobile around to promotional events are known as Hotdoggers.
-Perhaps the most famous Hotdogger is former U.S. House Speaker Paul Ryan, who drove the Wienermobile one summer while in college.
+Those who drive Wienermobiles around to promotional events are known as Hotdoggers.
+Perhaps the most famous Hotdogger is former U.S. House Speaker Paul Ryan, who drove a Wienermobile one summer while in college.